gafnaa/cysec-simulation/README.md

     - Start the Flask application container, which will wait for the database to be ready before starting.

 ## Running the Application

-Once the containers are up and running, the Flask application will be accessible at `http://127.0.0.1:5000` or `http://localhost:5000`.

 You should see output similar to this in your terminal: